World Languages Department

-The philosophy of the Foreign Language Department is to highlight the importance and use of other world languages here and abroad, currently and previously in history, while showing students that a language is a part of culture and culture is part of a language and that neither aspect is independent nor can it remain stagnant, but evolves over time The Foreign Language Department makes available to students several world languages to choose from.
-Currently, the Foreign Language Department offers 4 levels of Spanish, 4 levels of Latin, and an introductory course in Greek during first term.
+The philosophy of the World Languages Department is to highlight the importance and use of other world languages here and abroad, currently and previously in history, while showing students that a language is a part of culture and culture is part of a language and that neither aspect is independent nor can it remain stagnant, but evolves over time The World Languages Department makes available to students several world languages to choose from.
+Currently, the World Languages Department offers 4 levels of Spanish, 4 levels of Latin, 4 levels of French and 2 levels of American Sign Language.

 Listening: To be able to follow teacher lectures, class discussions, and o be able to comprehend radio and television media.